TheSwagLord69/BoredGames/azul_quickguide.md

 > _*Wall: The 5x5 grid_

+## Concluding the game
+- Player with the highest points wins.
+- In the case of a tie, the player with more complete horizontal lines on the _wall*_ wins.
+    - If that does not break the tie, the victory is shared.

 ## FAQ
 - No more tiles in bag
     - Move discarded tiles from the box to the bag, then proceed.